ConPaaS-team/conpaas/docs/installation.rst

 (free tier) your VM image should be hosted on EBS.

-For an EBS-backed AMI, you should either create your ``conpaas.img`` on an Amazon EC2 instance, or transfer the image to one.
+For an EBS-backed AMI, you should either create your ``conpaas.img`` on an Amazon EC2 instance or transfer the image to one.
 Once ``conpaas.img`` is there, you should execute ``register-image-ec2-ebs.sh`` as root on the EC2 instance to register your AMI.
 The script requires your **EC2_ACCESS_KEY** and **EC2_SECRET_KEY** to proceed.
 At the end, the script will output your new AMI ID.
 You can check this in your Amazon dashboard in the AMI section.

-For a S3-backed AMI, you do not need to register your image from an EC2 instance.
+For an S3-backed AMI, you do not need to register your image from an EC2 instance.
 Simply run ``register-image-ec2-s3.sh`` where you have created your ``conpaas.img``.
-Note that you need an EC2 certificate with private key to be able to do so.
+Note that you need an EC2 certificate with a private key to be able to do so.
 Registering an S3-backed AMI requires administrator privileges.
 More information on Amazon credentials can be found at `About AWS Security Credentials <http://docs.aws.amazon.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html>`_.